-Adverse changes in economic or market conditions may hurt our businesses.
+Adverse changes in economic or market conditions, including health related events, may hurt our businesses.

 Our success depends, to a certain extent, upon local, national and global economic and political conditions, as well as governmental monetary policies.
-Conditions such as an economic recession, pandemics, rising unemployment, inflation, changes in interest rates, declines in asset values and other factors beyond our control may adversely affect our asset quality, deposit levels and our net income.
+Conditions such as an economic recession, pandemics, rising unemployment, adverse immigration policies impacting the labor market (notably agriculture), inflation, changes in interest rates, declines in asset values and other factors beyond our control may adversely affect our asset quality, deposit levels and our net income.
 Adverse changes in the economy may also have a negative effect on the demand for new loans and the ability of our existing borrowers to make timely repayments of their loans, which could adversely impact our growth and earnings.
-Economic and market conditions may also be affected by political developments in the U.S. and other countries and global conflicts, such as the conflicts in Ukraine and the Middle East.
-Uncertainty about the federal fiscal policymaking process, the fiscal outlook of the federal government, and future tax rates is a concern for businesses, consumers and investors in the United States The COVID-19 pandemic caused, and its lingering impact may continue to cause, disruptions in the U.S. economy at large, and for small businesses in particular, and has resulted in and may continue to result in disruptions to our customers' businesses, and a decrease in consumer confidence and business generally.
+Economic and market conditions may also be affected by political developments in the U.S. and other countries and global conflicts, such the conflicts in Ukraine and the Middle East, Uncertainty about the federal fiscal policymaking process, the fiscal outlook of the federal government, and future tax rates is a concern for businesses, consumers and investors in the United States.
+While the effects of COVID have reduced, the pandemic and related efforts to contain it have disrupted global economic activity, adversely affected the functioning of financial markets, impacted interest rates, increased economic and market uncertainty, employment and labor markets and disrupted trade and supply chains.
+If these effects continue for a prolonged period or result in sustained economic stress or recession, many of the risk factors identified in our Form 10-K could be exacerbated and such effects could have a material adverse impact on us in a number of ways related to credit, collateral, customer demand, funding, operations, interest rate risk, and human capital, as described in this document.